BeratE/SoftwareRasterizer/README.md

 * Fix Line Rendering Algorithm

 ## Testing
-The test framework consists of the CTest utility of CMake together with a small set of macros called minunit.
+The test framework consists of the CTest utility of CMake together with a library containing a small set of macros, called minunit.

 The CMakeLists.txt in the test/ directory contains definitions for test executables, corresponding to single files of collections of test cases.
 All test cases perform certain assertions and checks and are packed together into a single test suite.
 This suite is run by the test executable and Ig everything is OK, a zero value is returned.
 A non-zero value indicates a failure to the CTest environment.